 - Inclusivity: Proclaim began because the founder grew “tired of not being able to find a nude bra that matched by brown skin.”
 Their goal is to expand the definition of nude for all ethnicities and skin tones.

-Anekdot is what they call an “upcycle brand”.
-All their bras and underwear and made with entirely recycled materials, which makes all their pieces unique and limited.
+All their bras and underwear are made with entirely recycled materials, which makes all their pieces unique and limited.